Ever sat at the edge of your seat as the credits rolled, marveling at the sheer spectacle of a film’s climax?

 The last part of the post-production process is where editors add titles, credits, and graphics.
 Editing software can help with creating titles and credits.

 Keep in mind opening credits are essential since they can set the overall tone of a movie.

-Remember the Star Wars movies?
-Their opening credits were so iconic; they set the standard for generations of movies that followed.
+Think of the Star Wars movies – their opening credits were so iconic that they set the standard for generations of movies that followed.

 Delivery (Or Distribution)

 At the very end of the post-production stage comes the time for delivery or distribution.
 It’s where the final product is sent off for viewers and fans to see.

 This is only after the movie has passed the post-production checklist, which includes the entire process of editing from sound mixing to VFX.